flame-engine/flame/doc/examples/effects/sequence_effect/README.md

-# Infinite effects
+# Sequence effect

-A Flame game showcasing how to create infinite alternating effects.
+A Flame game showcasing how to put effects in a sequence.